ckeditor/ckeditor5-react/README.md

         <project_root>/node_modules/@ckeditor/ckeditor5-build-classic/build/ckeditor.js:5:2077
 ```

-The UglifyJS exported by `webpack@3` cannot parse code written in ES6.
+UglifyJS exported by `webpack@3` cannot parse code written in ES6.
 You need to manually replace it with `uglifyjs-webpack-plugin`.
-These changes touches `webpack.config.prod.js` file only.
+These changes touche the `webpack.config.prod.js` file only.

-After ejecting this file is placed in `<project_root>/config/webpack.config.prod.js`.
+After ejecting, this file is placed in `<project_root>/config/webpack.config.prod.js`.

 1. Install `uglifyjs-webpack-plugin`.